douglasgreen/outlines/computing/computer_science/algorithms.md

 A Heap is a specialized tree-based data structure that satisfies the heap property.
 In a max heap, for any given node I other than the root, the value of I is less than or equal to the value of its parent.
 Conversely, in a min heap, the value of I is greater than or equal to the value of its parent.

--   Applications: Heaps are used in implementing priority queues, which are an essential component in algorithms like Dijkstra\'s Shortest Path and Huffman Coding.
+-   Applications: Heaps are used in implementing priority queues, which are an essential component in algorithms like Dijkstra's Shortest Path and Huffman Coding.

 #### B-Trees and Trie